Hacienda Carmona

 HOW THIS COFFEE WAS PROCESSED

-Every cherry at Hacienda Carmona is selectively hand-picked and sorted before being inspected and approved by the foreman at the wet mill on site.
+Every cherry at Hacienda Carmona is selectively hand-picked and delivered to the wet mill located on-site.
 According to Ricardo, although they are very demanding about picking practices, the majority of the seasonal workers come back year after year, which is a testament to the fair conditions and pay they receive.

-At the mill, the fruit is pulped and fermented for 14–22 hours in tiled tanks.
-The beans are then washed to remove any remaining pulp and carefully dried on the patio and then on raised beds, with a greenhouse-style enclosed canopy, which features walls that can be lifted up and down to maximise airflow and control temperature and humidity.
-This method of drying allows Ricardo more control over the process, enabling him to ensure the coffee is dried slowly and evenly.
+At the mill, the fruit is pulped and fermented overnight in tiled tanks.
+The beans are then washed to remove any remaining pulp and carefully dried on the patio.
 Once dry, the coffee is rested in parchment until it is ready for export.
-It is then milled at Ricardo’s dry mill which is located on the farm.
+It is then milled at Hacienda Carmona’s small dry mill which is located on the farm.
 The management of this meticulously run mill is overseen by a talented team who carefully monitor every stage of milling to ensure high-quality expectations are met.
 Throughout the process, Ricardo also ensures that all organic by-products are recycled and reused.

-Ricardo recently built a dedicated lab on his property and has a QC team focused on analysing every single lot produced on the farm.
-Balmer Aragón heads up the QC program and is in charge of all of the roasting and cupping.
+Ricardo recently built a dedicated lab at Santa Clara Estate and has a QC team focused on analysing every single lot produced at the farms he manages.
+Flor Ventura heads up the QC program and is in charge of all of the roasting and cupping.
 Each day lot is cupped and scored prior to blending and the findings are used to inform improvements in harvesting and processing.

 WHY WE LOVE IT